AgustinAllamanoCosta/Pulpero/README.md

 - ✅ Add unit test of the core functions
 - ✅ Add integration test of the core functions
 - ✅ Add more configuration options for nvim commands
-- ❌ Add unit test generation base of function and context
-- ❌ Add new test cases for pipelines
+- ✅ Add new test cases for pipelines
 - ✅ Add a live chat to interact with the model
 - ✅ Add context of the current file for better understanding
-- 🚧 Improve model download process
-- 🚧 Add IDE project awernes
-- ❌ Node Js project analizer
-- 🚧 Add live feedback
+- ✅ Add live feedback
 - ✅ Add pairing mode as a companion for developing a feature
-- 🚧 Add the docker build and publish process to the CI pipeline
+- ✅ Add the docker build and publish process to the CI pipeline
-- 🚧 Add live feedback with audio for coding
-- 🚧 Add test on the CI pipeline
+- ✅ Add test on the CI pipeline
 - ✅ Improve Neovim's UI
 - ✅ Migrate to a DeepSeek
 - ✅ Automate the download of the DeepSeek gguf format model